Movatterモバイル変換

 Parts of Italy held by the Byzantine Empire

-Byzantine Italy consisted of various parts of theItalian peninsula that were under the control of theByzantine Empire since theGothic War (535–554), and up to the end of the 11th century, with a brief attempt of Byzantine reconquest in the middle of the 12th century.[1]
+Byzantine Italy consisted of various parts of theItalian peninsula that were under the control of theByzantine Empire after theGothic War (535–554) and down to the end of the 11th century.
+There was a brief attempt at Byzantine reconquest in the middle of the 12th century.[1]

 Chronologically, it refers to: